talkana/deep-neural-networks/README.md

 Homework 1 is a low-level implementation of backpropagation with checkpointing.

-Homework 2 implements a decoder-only transformer model in Torch with caching calculated keys and values
+Homework 2 implements a decoder-only transformer model in PyTorch, with caching of calculated keys and values.

-Homework 3 implements improvements of DQN algorithm (Rainbow DQN), which are commonly used in reinforcement learning.
+Homework 3 implements Rainbow DQN, commonly used in reinforcement learning.